JetBrains/kotlin/HACKING.md

         ./gradlew -Ptest_two_stage backend.native:tests:array0

+ ### Runtime unit tests

+To run runtime unit tests on the host machine for both mimalloc and the standard allocator:

+    ./gradlew hostRuntimeTests

+To run tests for only one of these two allocators, run `hostStdAllocRuntimeTests` or `hostMimallocRuntimeTests`.

+We use [Google Test](https://github.com/google/googletest) to execute the runtime unit tests.
+The build automatically fetches the specified Google Test revision to `runtime/googletest`.
+It is possible to manually modify the downloaded GTest sources for debug purposes; the build will not overwrite them by default.

+To forcibly redownload Google Test when running tests, use the corresponding project property:

+     ./gradlew hostRuntimeTests -Prefresh-gtest

+or run the `downloadGTest` task directly with the `--refresh` CLI key:

+    ./gradlew downloadGTest --refresh

+To use a local GTest copy instead of the downloaded one, add the following line to `runtime/build.gradle.kts`:

+    googletest.useLocalSources("<path to local GTest sources>")

  ## Performance measurement

  Firstly, it's necessary to build analyzer tool to have opportunity to compare different performance results: